-- This course has two Moodle sites one for lecture and one for lab. - Lecture Moodle site: course information (e.g., lecture slides, test grades, quizzes).
-Visit often for updates. - Lab Moodle site: information related to the lab component, including additional lab materials and quizzes.
-Visit it often for updates.
+- Lecture: course information (e.g., lecture slides, test grades, quizzes). - Lab: information related to the lab component, including additional lab materials and quizzes.

 Learning Outcomes

 Upon successful completion of the lecture component, students will be able to:

 - Relate concepts from BIOL 1000 to those in BIOL 1001. - Use the process of scientific inquiry to make effective decisions/arguments about real-world biological issues, including assessment of information in the media using scientific reasoning. - Describe the nature of science, how scientific knowledge is iterative and cumulative, the process by which scientific knowledge comes to be accepted as valid, including the roles of prediction, evidence, consensus, and authority and what is, and is not, appropriate subject matter to scientific study. - Explain and illustrate the predictive power of scientific theories and how acceptance or rejection of hypotheses takes place. - Use proper biological terminology with correct scientific meaning and appropriate context. - Explain, in basic terms, how evolution (via mechanisms not limited to natural selection) shapes life on Earth, the necessity of genetic variation (e.g., through mutation), and how many behavioural traits are adaptive. - Describe how populations can change over time and space through intraspecific interactions and environmental constraints. - Describe the history of evolutionary thought, and the evidence for evolution and the common ancestry of life. - Explain how phylogenetics is used to generate hypotheses about the history of life on Earth. - Describe the mechanisms by which speciation can occur, difficulties in assigning a universal definition of the term 'species', and why the term can vary between groups of organisms. - Describe the different factors that can influence population growth, explaining differences in their effects. - Describe how interspecific interactions can shape populations and the communities these populations comprise. - Relate conservation plans with evolutionary processes and population dynamics. - Describe how energy and matter flow and/or are recycled in ecosystems, and how ecosystems may change over time due to natural or human-induced processes.